ericlong12/ProfMeet/ReadMe.txt

 #Name of Application: ProfMeet

-#Version: 0.4
+#Version: 0.5

 #Acknowledgements:

-  Hari Sowmith: Supported in office Hours Page, Create data handling Thao Nguyen: Develop Homepage, Edit/make sure data exception handling is correct, edit ReadMe Eric Long: Create a system where data is viewable by the user, supported in data handling, Setup project files and Homepage Frances Belleza: Created office Hours Page, Fix office hours page, create timeslots page & course page
+  Hari Sowmith: Connected the new "View Time Slots" feature to the homepage, assisted with UI layout improvements Thao Nguyen: Debugged and fixed time validation logic (From Hour < To Hour), tested input scenarios, updated README Eric Long: Built and connected the TimePicker component to the database, handled SQL insert logic and Time Slot sorting in the TableView
+  Frances Belleza: Created and validated Office Hours, Time Slots, and Courses pages, implemented form validation and UI alignment

 #Description: